leos313/ldd3_training/README.md

         * using API for printing device number
     4. spinlocks : TODO
 6. CHAPTER_06: **Advanced Char Driver Operations**
     1. ioctl_01: in this first example I will try to implement some command in a device drivers.
 The goal will be to change read/write buffer choosing between two.
-(TO COMPLETE THE IMPLEMENTATION TOMORROW)
+        * command implemented and tested (using semaphore because of shared/global variable)
+        * read info from kernel-space through ioctl(...)
+        * still need update write and read function to use buffers

 [1]: https://free-electrons.com/doc/books/ldd3.pdf